Happy86/Scripts/bash/ssh/README.md

 5. Run ./config.d-create-symlinks.sh - it will create the necessary symlinks to your ~/.ssh/ folder.
 6. Run ./config.d-gen.sh - it will create your single ~/.ssh/config file SSH can handle.

+**Run *./config.d-create-symlinks.sh* every time you add a new key and *./config.d-gen.sh* everyi time you change one of your SSH config files**

 ## config.d-create-symlinks.sh